TACC/Lmod/docs/source/050_lua_modulefiles.rst

 **LmodError** ("string","..."):
     Print Error string and exit without loading the modulefile.
 **mode** ():
-    Returns the string "load" when a modulefile is being loaded and "unload" when unloading.
+    Returns the string "load" when a modulefile is being loaded, "unload" when unloading, and "spider" when a modulefile is processed builting the spider cache which is used by *module avail* and *module spider*.
 **isloaded** ("NAME"):
     Return true when module "NAME" is loaded.
 **LmodVersion** ():